abhayychoudhary/Titanic/README.md

 2.``` titanic.csv ```

-## Running on Jupyter notebook
+## Running on jupyter notebook

-For running EDA and the Modell Run Cells or Run All
+For running EDA and the modell run cells or run all

 ## Cross Validation (K-fold)